Skip to content

 Postgres getUserRecord Retrieves user information from database

-Postgres updateLastInboundAt Updates user's last message timestamp
+Postgres updateLastInboundAt Updates user's last activity timestamp

 Set setUserPhoneNumnberAndQuery Prepares user data for processing